Why is Child Protection Important for Social Skate Projects?

 - First Aid training and supplies available

 - Signed Waiver and Media Permission form by parents/guardians for participants under age 18

 As a starting point, adapt this Child Protection Pledge for your own project staff, volunteers and participants to understand and sign.

-If you don’t have one yet, create your own Child Protection Policy, and ensure your organization has relevant supporting documents like a Code of Conduct and Media Agreement (see some examples in the Resources and Templates section below).
+If you don’t have one yet, create your own Child Protection Policy using our new template as guidance!
+Also, ensure your organization has relevant supporting documents like a Code of Conduct and Media Agreement (see some examples in the Resources and Templates section below).